Guides

 A word on how it's built

-This is where custom work separates itself from a weekend kit.
+This is where the work separates itself from a weekend kit.
 Peel-and-stick panels and pre-spaced strips look fine in a photo and rarely look fine on a real wall, because real walls aren't flat, corners aren't square, and ceilings aren't level.
-Building it properly means laying out the wall so the spacing stays even from end to end, scribing boards to the surfaces they meet, wrapping cleanly around outlets and arches, and finishing the joints so the whole wall reads as one piece.
-That's the part you can't see in the final photo, and it's exactly the part that makes the final photo look effortless.
+Building it properly means laying out the spacing so it stays consistent from end to end, scribing boards to the surfaces they meet, wrapping cleanly around outlets and arches, and finishing every joint so the whole wall reads as one piece.
+That part never shows in the final photo.
+It's also exactly the part that makes the final photo look effortless.

 Guides by AVP Construction JAX in Northeast Florida, Jacksonville, FL

-Most homeowners know which one feels right the moment they see the two side by side in their own room.
-If you're between them, that's a good thing to bring to a consultation.
-We'll look at your ceiling height, your light, and the rooms nearby, and tell you honestly which we'd build.
+Most homeowners know which one feels right the moment they see both options held up against their actual room.
+If you're between them, bring it to a consultation.
+We'll look at your ceiling height, your light, and the rooms nearby, and tell you straight which one we'd build.
 You can see more finished accent walls in our portfolio, or learn how we approach the work on our accent walls service page.

 When you're ready, request a consultation and we'll help you choose, then build it right.